What is happening with the vocational training exams?

 We are not sure if we can commit to recruiting pupils in line with the mandatory timetable that took effect from 1 November 2020.
 Can we recruit pupils outside of the mandatory timetable?

-From 1 November 2020, we will require AETOs to recruit pupils in line with the Pupillage Gateway timetable in order to make pupillage recruitment fairer and more consistent.
+Since 1 November 2020, we require AETOs to recruit pupils in line with the Pupillage Gateway timetable in order to make pupillage recruitment fairer and more consistent.
 We recognise the financial uncertainty that some AETOs are facing, which may mean that making a decision about recruiting pupils is difficult.
-We are therefore introducing some flexibility by allowing those who do not feel confident enough to advertise for pupils between November and early January to advertise subsequently, provided they complete their recruitment by the end of August and do not make any offers before the mandatory 7-day offer period in May.
+We are therefore introducing some flexibility by allowing those who do not feel confident enough to advertise for pupils between November and early January to advertise subsequently, provided they complete their recruitment by the end of August 2021 and do not make any offers before the mandatory 7-day offer period in May.
 The mandatory timetable is set out in Part 4C of the Bar Qualification Manual.
 Regardless of Covid-19, it will be possible to apply for a waiver from the mandated timetable in exceptional circumstances.

 What happens if a pupil cannot attend the advocacy training because of being ill or needing to self-isolate?